Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Related Work

-However, rich historical data may not always be available for individual agents, since an agent may have no sufficient memory.
+However, rich historical information may not always be available for individual agents, since an agent may not have sufficient memorizing capability.
 Referring to human choice behavior~\cite{BehimTE-EHB14,BianconiB-PRL01,GranovskiyGSG-TCS15} and animal behavior~\cite{PrattSMF-AB05,SeeleyB-BES99}, a two-staged algorithmic paradigm for collaborative learning is considered in \cite{CelisKV-PODC17,SuZL-MACS19}, which includes sampling stage and adopting stage as mentioned in Sec.~\ref{sec:intro}.
-In \cite{CelisKV-PODC17}, arms are sampled according to their popularities, calculating which in a complete graph is easy to complement but may induce considerable communication overhead in a general graph. \cite{SuZL-MACS19} considers memory-bounded agents.
-Specifically, each agent has a finite-valued memory such that only the latest adoption can be memorized~\cite{Cover-IC68,CoverH-TIT70}.
-Nevertheless, the algorithm proposed in \cite{SuZL-MACS19} works with regular or doubly-stochastic graphs.
+In \cite{CelisKV-PODC17}, arms are sampled according to their popularities, calculating which in a complete graph is easy but may induce considerable communication overhead in a general communication graph. \cite{SuZL-MACS19} considers memory-bounded agents, each of which has a finite-valued memory such that only the latest adoption can be memorized~\cite{Cover-IC68,CoverH-TIT70}.
+The agents are asynchronous; hence, each of them randomly chooses only one of its neighbors to acquire recommendations in each round.
+Although the agents have limited memorizing capabilities, \cite{SuZL-MACS19} considers a well structured communication graph (e.g., a regular graph) and the agents can eventually learn the best arm through the asynchronous collaboration over the graph.
+In contrast, we take into account communication graphs with general topology in our algorithm.
+Parallel random walks are efficiently conducted over the general graph such that each agent can sufficiently share its latest experience with others through light-weight communications.
+By fully exploiting the synchronous collaboration among the agents, both learnability and reliability of our collaborative learning process can be ensured.

 Different from the stochastic MAB problems investigated in the above proposals, another variant of MAB is (non-stochastic) adversarial MAB where reward feedback is controlled by an adversary~\cite{BubeckB-FTML12,LykourisML-STOC18,KapoorPK-ML19,GuptaKT-COLT19}. \cite{VialSS-MobiHoc21} takes into account an adversarial setting which is similar to ours.
 In \cite{VialSS-MobiHoc21}, arms yield Bernoulli rewards and a malicious agent recommends an arbitrary arm instead of the one which it believes is the best.
-Although the collaborative learning algorithm proposed in \cite{VialSS-MobiHoc21} is of high robustness in face of malicious node, the agents adopt UCB policy to make arm selection decisions with no memorization limit considered.
+Although the collaborative learning algorithm proposed in \cite{VialSS-MobiHoc21} is of high robustness in face of malicious node, the agents adopt UCB policy to make decisions on which arm to pull with no memorization constraint considered.